 Reasons why your business needs a FAQ Page

-One of the most important, valuable and powerful pieces of content on your website isn’t your contact page – although that’s still a massive website must-have.
+One of the most important, valuable and powerful pieces of content on your website isn’t your contact us page – although that’s still a massive website must-have.
 It’s actually something that often goes overlooked.
 It’s the Frequently Asked Questions or FAQ page, and it’s one that businesses don’t always feature on their website when they really should.

 In fact, many web users have come to expect the trusty FAQ page as a way to quickly find out more.
 Why?
 Because people are time poor, and want to know what you do and offer quickly, without navigating through pages of existing content or picking up the phone – most people just won’t bother.